Arthur Morris/BIRDS AS ART

 Too many folks attending BAA IPTs and dozens of photographers whom I see in the field and on BPN, are–out of ignorance–using the wrong gear, especially when it comes to tripods and more especially, tripod heads… Please know that I am always glad to answer your gear questions via e-mail.
 If you are desperate, you can try me on my cell at 863-221-2372.
 Please leave a message and shoot me a text if I do not pick up.

-Tracking: Zone AF/C with Bird-Eye/Face Detection performed perfectly.
-Click on the image to enjoy a high-res version.
+Tracking: Zone AF-C with Bird Face/Eye detection enabled performed well.
+Be sure to click on the image to enjoy a high-res version.

 Topaz DeNoise

 As regular readers know, I run DeNoise on virtually every image that I process immediately after executing the crop with the Delete Cropped Pixels box checked.
 For images made in sunny conditions, I used Standard.
 For images made in low light, I use Low Light.
-You can check all four methods by using the Comparison View but I rarely do that anymore as I am confident as noted above.
+You can check all four methods by using the Comparison View but I rarely do that any more as I am confident as noted above.

 Great Topaz News!